collective/bda.plone.ajax/README.rst

 This package ships with demos.
 See examples folder in source code for more details.

-This package ships with some AJAX continuation helper objects and functions.
+This package ships with AJAX continuation helper objects and functions.
 See ``bda.plone.ajax.__init__`` for details.